Our Immune-Therapy Technology Platform

 - 1 x daily or more

-DermaVir Family For Personalized Treatment
+DermaVir Family For Personalized HIV Treatment

 HIV is a highly variable virus.
 We found that the therapeutic effectiveness of DermaVir depends on HIV sequence replicating in the patients and the patients' genetic background.
 To address this challenge we have developed a DermaVir Family, a family of Products containing related HIV-specific antigen sequences characteristic for the different Clades (subtypes) of the virus.
 To ensure the optimal therapeutic benefit for every patient, the treating physician will enter the information on the patient's HIV sequences and genetic background (HLA) into our eMINER software.
 After analyzing the data, the eMINER will select the optimal DermaVir Product from the DermaVir Product Portfolio and also calculate the specific T cell epitopes that will play a role in the immune boosting of the individual patient.
 The treating physician can then make an educated decision for selecting the optimal Product for his/her patient and could also prescribe the proper monitoring.